Ckrenzer/Skill-Showcase/README.md

-ADD LINKS TO THE DIRECTORIES ON GITHUB AFTER YOU PUSH!

 # Skill-Showcase
 Provides code samples for different coding applications and frameworks.
 My aim is to give you a big picture idea of 'what I know.'